UCB-CyberSecurity-Cohort5/elk-stack-project-D-Ellisen/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly responsive, in addition to restricting access to the network.
-What aspect of security do load balancers protect?
-What is the advantage of a jump box?

---Load ballancers protect against distributed denial of service attacks (DDoS) by analysing incoming traffic in real time and determining what server to send that traffic to.
+Load ballancers protect against distributed denial of service attacks (DDoS) by analysing incoming traffic in real time and determining what server to send that traffic to.
 This prevents any one server from becoming overloaded with traffic because the load balancer can tell which servers are being used and distribute traffic evenly so none of them are strained.
 Load balancers also have a health probe which checks if a machine is working properly before sending traffic. if the machine is not working properly